Skip to main content

 general_settings:

-database_connection_pool_limit: 100 # sets connection pool for prisma client to postgres db at 100
+database_connection_pool_limit: 10 # sets connection pool per worker for prisma client to postgres db (default: 10, recommended: 10-20)

 database_connection_timeout: 60 # sets a 60s timeout for any connection call to the db